prasadmahajan06/airbnb-dashboard/README.md

 # airbnb-dashboard
-***An interactive dashboard that visualizes Airbnb listings data to uncover insights related to pricing, bookings, and reviews***
+***An interactive dashboard that visualizes Airbnb listings data using tableu to uncover insights related to pricing, bookings, and reviews***

 🎯 *Objectives*
 - The main objectives of this Airbnb Dashboard project are: